Juanjopalma/Back_technical_test/README.md

 ## Prerequisites
 - Have Node installed
+- Have MySQL installed
 - Have Postman installed or Thunder Client extension of Visual Studio Code

+## Other considerations
+- There is a .env file with the environment variables: host, user, password, database name and port

 ## Installation
 1. Clone this repository to your local machine: